guillermomuntaner/Burritos/README.md

 ## 🚧 Beta Software:  🚧

+Property Wrappers have a final shape 🎉.
+[See the accepted proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-wrappers.md)
+Expecting bug fixes in incoming betas but no changes.

-Property Wrappers were announced by Apple during WWDC 2019.
-They are a fundamental component in SwiftUI syntax sugar hence Apple pushed them into the Swift 5.1 beta, skipping the normal Swift Evolution process.
-Final proposals are being discussed right now in the forums so keep in ming the API can change.
+👉 Did you know: Property Wrappers were announced by Apple during WWDC 2019.
+They are a fundamental component in SwiftUI syntax sugar hence Apple pushed them into the initial Swift 5.1 beta, skipping the normal Swift Evolution process.
+This process continued after WWDC and it took 3 reviews to reach their final form on Xcode 11 beta 4.

 ## Requirements
-Xcode 11.0 Beta 3 & Swift 5.1
+Xcode 11.0 Beta 4 & Swift 5.1

 ## Installation